Last updated on October 9th, 2023

 - In addition, Ajwain also helps to prevent or treat respiratory infections because of its antimicrobial properties.
 If you are suffering from congestion or a chest cold, try adding a bit of Ajwain to your next meal.
 You may just find that it helps you breathe a little easier.

 Ajwain Is Anti-inflammatory

 Ajwain contains thymol, which is a natural anti-inflammatory compound.
 It is also used to treat various conditions, including arthritis, gout, and gastrointestinal disorders.
-In addition, Ajwain is rich in antioxidants and boosts the immune system.
+In addition, according to the Science Direct website, Ajwain seeds have methanolic extracts, which are rich in antioxidants and boost the immune system.
 So next time you’re reaching for the salt shaker, consider using Ajwain instead.
 The benefits of this humble spice can surprise you.

 Ajwain Is a Diuretic